jwtk/jjwt/README.md

 <a name="key-locator-custom-strategy"></a>
 #### Key Locator Strategy

-Which data might you inspect?
+What data might you inspect to determine how to lookup a signature verification or decryption key?

-The JWT specifications' preferred way to do this is to set a `kid` (Key ID) header value when the JWT is being created, for example:
+The JWT specifications' preferred approach is to set a `kid` (Key ID) header value when the JWT is being created, for example:

 ```java